Farmworkers harvesting summer squash in Costa Rica

 Bio

-Alicia Baddorf is an M.S.
-Candidate in Community Development with a focus on Local and Regional Food Systems and Values-Based Supply Chains.
-Her thesis research is focused on the experiences of California-based Community Supported Agriculture (CSA) farmers during the COVID-19 pandemic.
-Alicia holds a dual-degree B.A. in Sociology (Emergency & Environmental Management) and French Studies from the University of Delaware.
-Her current graduate work is shaped by ten years of grounded experience that include working for diversified produce farms and providing direct technical assistance to California-based farmers through the Community Alliance with Family Farmers (CAFF).
-In her free time, she partakes in cooking projects, gardening, outdoor exploration, and swimming.
+I received an M.S. in Community Development from UC Davis in 2023, with a thesis centered on the experiences of California-based Community Supported Agriculture (CSA) farmers during the COVID-19 pandemic.
+I hold a dual degree B.A. in Sociology (Emergency & Environmental Management) and French Studies from the University of Delaware.
+In my current position with the UC Sustainable Agriculture Research and Education Program (SAREP), I specialize in food systems, values-based supply chains, and pathways to market for small-scale growers.
+My current work is grounded by a decade of experience that includes working for diversified farms and providing direct technical assistance to California-based farmers.
+In my free time, I enjoy swimming, cooking, recreating outdoors, and spending time with my family.

 Who we are